blackbaud-community/Blackbaud-CRM/CONTRIBUTING.md

 * Have a basic understanding of Github.
 Additional details of our workflow are provided in the [detailed contributing document](CONTRIBUTING-DETAILS.md).
 * Make sure you have a [Github account](https://github.com/signup/free)
-* Fork - Fork the appropriate [blackbaud-community](https://github.com/blackbaud-community) repository using  GitHub.com.
+* Fork - Fork the appropriate [blackbaud-community](https://github.com/blackbaud-community) repository.
 Now you've got your own version to play with.

 ## Make Changes